-Restorative biomaterials in dentistry are designed to restore the shape and the function of the teeth.
-Their applicability are related to restorative procedures such as dental restorations, dentures, dental implants and endodontic materials.
-This book will review the current state-of-art for restorative biomaterials as well as discuss the near-future trends in this field.
-It will examine the biomaterials utilized in restorative dental applications 9bonding, composities, cements, and ceramics) and assessin the design for these materials and role of nanotechnology.
+Restorative biomaterials in dentistry are designed to restore the shape and function of teeth.
+Their applicability is related to restorative procedures such as dental restorations, dentures, dental implants, and endodontic materials.
+Designing Bioactive Polymeric Materials for Restorative Dentistry reviews the current state of the art for restorative biomaterials and discusses the near-future trends in this field.
+The book examines the biomaterials utilized in restorative dental applications (bonding, composites, cements, and ceramics) and assesses the design for these materials and the role of nanotechnology.

 Table of Contents

 1. An Introduction to Bioactivity via Restorative Dental Materials

 [Mary Anne S. Melo, Ashley Reid, and Abdulrahman A. Balhaddad]

 2. Current Status and Role of Dental Polymeric Restorative Materials

 [Haohao Wang, Suping Wang, Xuedong Zhou, Jiyao Li, Libang He, and Lei Cheng]